alvarocebrianrobles/visualizacion/README.md

   });
 ```

-3. Part three consists in add a new variable 'legend' to the rectangles making function (bars painting function) like shown below:
+3. Part three consists in adding a new variable 'legend' to the rectangles making function (bars painting function) like shown below:

 ```javascript
     var legend = svg.selectAll(".legend")